david-vaclavek/deep-keys/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-> Creates an array composed of the own enumerable property names(including nested) of an object.
+> Creates an array composed of the own enumerable property names(including nested) of an object and array.

 **Note:** This kit works great with [obj-parse](https://github.com/a8m/obj-parse) _(get and set object properties in a fast and elegant way)._